Speedy Answers

 • Can I upgrade an existing plan?

-• How can I pay with a credit card?
+• How can I update my credit card information for billing

 • Does If-So work on a subscription basis?